-Top this moist cake -- full of chocolate and apple flavors -- with our Cider Glaze, Apple Chips, and Crystallized Ginger for extra flair.
+Applesauce not only adds subtle sweetness to this rich chocolate cake, but also makes it incredibly moist.
+Top this fabulous fall dessert—full of chocolate and apple flavors—with our Cider Glaze, Apple Chips, and Crystallized Ginger for extra flair.

 Heat oven to 325 degrees.
 Brush a 9 1/2-inch kugel-hopf ring mold or Bundt pan with soft butter.
 Coat with 1/4 cup superfine sugar; tap out excess sugar; set mold aside.